CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 wave fracture and welding.
 So that results do not vary as the number or range of floe size categories varies, we fix this scaling coefficient, c_weld.

+If ``tr_fsd=false``, lateral melting is accomplished by multiplying the state variables by :math:`1-r_{side}`, where :math:`r_{side}` is the fraction of ice melted laterally :cite:`Maykut87,Steele92`, and adjusting the ice energy and fluxes as appropriate.
+We assume a floe diameter of 300 m.

+If ``tr_fsd=true``, lateral melting is accomplished using the :cite:`Maykut87` lateral heat flux, but applied to the ice using the prognostic floe size distribution as described in :cite:`Horvat15` and :cite:`Roach18`.
+Lateral melt modifies the ITD and the FSD.

 If the latent heat flux is negative (i.e., latent heat is transferred from the ice to the atmosphere), snow or snow-free ice sublimates at the top surface.
 If the latent heat flux is positive, vapor from the